 1. Lifestyle changes

 Encourage teens to stay well hydrated but limit the intake of too much water or caffeinated beverages late in the evening.
 Work on the bladder training by developing a toilet routine.
 You can also try pelvic floor exercises and other behavioral interventions to overcome bladder issues.
 Address underlying causes, such as constipation and sleep apnea, to resolve the condition without additional interventions.

 2. Moisture alarms

 Moisture alarms are small, battery-operated devices that one can purchase from pharmacies without a prescription.
 A teen can connect them to a moisture-sensitive pad on the teen’s trousers or bedding before sleep.
 When the pad is wet, the alarm goes off.
-It will help a teen wake up and void.
+It will help a teen wake up and be void.
 In case a teen does not wake up, another person may wake them.

 The daily use of moisture alarms may take six weeks to three months to develop a toilet routine and reach completely dry nights.
 Motivate a teen to be patient and persistent.

 If the above treatment modalities don’t prove useful, a teen may be prescribed medications to stop bedwetting for a short duration.
 However, no medicine cures bedwetting (10).

 - Desmopressin (DDAVP): It helps reduce the amount of urine produced at night.
 A teen should take the drug before bed and not consume fluids or liquids later to prevent electrolyte imbalance.
 The drug has minimal side effects.
 It is available in both nasal spray and pill forms.